Azure/acr/docs/preview/connected-registry/quickstart-deploy-connected-registry-nested-iot-edge-cli.md

 ---
 title: Quickstart - Deploy a connected registry to a nested IoT Edge device
-description: Use Azure Container Registry CLI commands and Azure portal to deploy a connected registry to a mested Azure IoT Edge device. ms.topic: quickstart ms.date: 04/28/2021 ms.author: memladen
+description: Use Azure Container Registry CLI commands and Azure portal to deploy a connected registry to a nested Azure IoT Edge device. ms.topic: quickstart ms.date: 04/28/2021 ms.author: memladen